cran/biplotEZ/README.md

 While the PCA biplot provides a visual representation of the overall data set, optimally representing the variance in 1, 2 or 3 dimensions, the CVA biplot aims to optimally separate specified groups in the data.
-This is a basic example which shows you how to constrct a CVA biplot:
+This is a basic example which shows you how to construct a CVA biplot:

 ``` r
 biplot (iris[,1:4], Title="Test CVA biplot") |> CVA(classes=iris[,5]) |> plot()